abd-elrahman-mohamed-anter/docker-2/README.md

-First we add a cloned a flask app and made a docker file
+First we add a cloned flask app and made a docker file
 ![1](1-.png)